 For those planning a longer stay, yearly rental packages are also available, with some villas priced around USD 24,691 per year, offering better value for extended stays.
 This flexibility allows you to tailor your living situation to your lifestyle and budget.

-The cost of living in Bali varies by lifestyle and location.
-A single expat spends between $1,200–$2,500 monthly, covering rent, food, transport, and leisure.
-Best Luxury villas or private schools can increase expenses, while modest housing and local dining keep costs lower.
+| How much does it cost to live in Bali as an expat? | The cost of living in Bali varies depending on lifestyle and location.
+A single expat typically spends between USD 1,200–2,500 per month, covering rent, food, transportation, and leisure.
+Luxury villas or private schooling can increase expenses, while modest housing and local dining help keep costs lower. |

-Absolutely, Yes.
-Short visits use a tourist visa, but long-term stays require options such as KITAS (Temporary Stay Permit), Investor Visa, or Retirement Visa.
-Each has specific requirements like sponsorship, proof of income, or age eligibility.
+| Do you need a visa to live in Bali long-term? | Yes.
+Short stays are usually covered by tourist visas, but long-term living requires options such as a KITAS (Temporary Stay Permit), Investor Visa, or Retirement Visa.
+Each visa type has specific requirements, including sponsorship, proof of income, or age eligibility. |

-It’s possible with a modest lifestyle—renting a simple room, eating local food, and using scooters for transport.
-However, most expats find that a budget closer to $1,500–$2,000/month provides a more comfortable lifestyle.
+| Can you live comfortably in Bali on USD 1,000 per month? | It is possible with a very modest lifestyle, such as renting a simple room, eating mostly local food, and using a scooter for transportation.
+However, most expats find that a budget of USD 1,500–2,000 per month provides a more comfortable and balanced lifestyle. |

-Bali has international hospitals and clinics in Denpasar, Ubud, and Canggu.
-Expats often use private healthcare or travel insurance that covers treatment in Bali and evacuation to Singapore or Australia for complex cases.
+| What healthcare options are available for expats in Bali? | Bali has international-standard hospitals and clinics, mainly located in Denpasar, Ubud, and Canggu.
+Many expats rely on private healthcare and international insurance that covers treatment in Bali and medical evacuation to Singapore or Australia for complex cases. |

 Before making the big move, it’s wise to visit Bali and spend some time living like a local, beyond the tourist attractions.
 This helps you get a realistic sense of daily life, including the pace, climate, and community.
 Make sure to secure reliable health insurance that covers both everyday needs and emergencies, as public healthcare may not always meet international standards.